 The Electrical Safety Office (ESO) develops and implements legislative, compliance and enforcement frameworks to improve electrical safety.

 The ESO enforces standards for electrical safety and promotes strategies for improved electrical safety performance across the community.

 Queensland now has the lowest average premium rate, with the strongest safety net for workers, in Australia.

-The Workplace Health and Safety Board is the principal source of advice to the Queensland Government and Minister for Industrial Relations on workplace health and safety matters in Queensland.
+The Workplace Health and Safety Board is the principal source of advice to the Queensland Government and Minister for Employment and Industrial Relations on workplace health and safety matters in Queensland.